-In addition to the base management fee, we are also responsible for reimbursing the Manager for certain expenses paid by the Manager on our behalf or for certain services provided by the Manager to us.
-For the years ended December 31, 2020, 2019, and 2018, we paid expenses totaling \$4.5 million, \$3.6 million, and \$3.1 million, respectively, related to reimbursements for certain expenses paid by the Manager on our behalf under the Management Agreement.
+2020, and 2019, we paid expenses totaling \$4.0 million, \$4.5 million, and \$3.6 million respectively, related to reimbursements for certain expenses paid by the Manager on our behalf under the Management Agreement.
 Expenses incurred by the Manager and reimbursed by us are reflected in the respective consolidated statement of operations expense category or our consolidated balance sheet based on the nature of the item.

-Included in payable to related party on our consolidated balance sheet at December 31, 2020 and December 31, 2019 are approximately \$9.6 million and \$10.4 million, respectively, for base management fees incurred but not yet paid under the Management Agreement.
+Included in payable to related party on our consolidated balance sheet at December 31, 2021 and 2020 is approximately \$9.8 million and \$9.6 million, respectively, for base management fees incurred but not yet paid under the Management Agreement.